 In all cases relating to variation or termination of a scheme it is strongly recommended that advice be sought from NSW LRS Legal and Dispute Resolution T: 02 8776 3575 or e: email@example.com

-Part 7 of the Community Land Development Act 1989 provides for schemes to be varied and terminated.
-The Supreme Court may issue an order to vary or terminate a scheme (Including community, precinct, neighbourhood and strata schemes within a community) or development contract, see sections 70 and 71 Community Land Development Act 1989.
+Part 9 of the Community Land Development Act 2021 provides for schemes to be varied and terminated.
+The Supreme Court may issue an order to vary or terminate a scheme (including community, precinct, neighbourhood and strata schemes within a community), or to vary an associated development contract, see sections 65 and 66 Community Land Development Act 2021.

-The Registrar General may terminate a scheme which is not the subject of an application to the Supreme Court or which does not have a strata scheme as a subsidiary scheme see sections 68 and 69 Community Land Development Act 1989.
+The Registrar General may terminate a scheme which is not the subject of an application to the Supreme Court or which does not have a strata scheme as a subsidiary scheme see sections 68 and 69 Community Land Development Act 2021.

 Termination by the Supreme Court

 An order must be issued by the Supreme Court in accordance with section 65 Community Land Development Act 2021.

 The Registrar General must be joined as party to an application for the order (see section 67(2)(a) Community Land Development Act 2021).

-A Real Property Act dealing Request Form 11R must be lodged with NSW Land Registry Services requesting the Registrar General to comply with the order.
+A Real Property Act dealing Request Form 11R must be lodged with NSW LRS requesting the Registrar General to comply with the order.

 Upon registration of the request for termination:

-- The certificates of title for the lots and association property will be cancelled.
+- the Folios of the Register for the lots and association property will be cancelled

-- New certificates will issue as required by the order with regard to registered proprietors, mortgagees etc. The new titles will either be in terms of the parcel(s) which existed prior to the scheme or the lot(s) in a new plan.
+- new Folios of the Register will be created as required by the Court Order with regard to registered proprietors, mortgagees etc. The new Folios of the Register will either be in terms of the parcel(s) which existed prior to the scheme or the lot(s) in a new plan.